-Speed Ferry Cambodia uses 125-seat catamarans, which cover the journey from Serendipity Pier to Koh Tui Village in 45-90 minutes, depending on whether or not they also stop at Koh Rong Sanloem on the way.
-They sail three times per day and an open return ticket costs US$20.
+Speed Ferry Cambodia uses 125-seat catamarans, which cover the journey from Serendipity Pier to Koh Tui Village in about 45-90 minutes, depending on whether or not they also stop at Koh Rong Sanloem on the way.
+They sail 3 times daily and an open return ticket costs about US$21.

-Buva Sea Ferry operate 50-seat speed ferries from Serendipity Pier and sail to Koh Tui, Long Set Beach, Sok San Beach and other piers around Koh Rong.
-There are seven daily sailings and tickets cost US$20.
+Buva Sea Ferry operates 50-seat speed ferries from Serendipity Pier and sails to Koh Tui, Long Set Beach, Sok San Beach and other piers around Koh Rong.
+There are 7 daily sailings and tickets are from about US$22.

-GTVC offer the cheapest service, with return tickets costing just US$12, but they sail from Sihanoukville Port, which is more inconvenient to get to, and stop only at Koh Tui.
+GTVC offers the cheapest service, with return tickets costing about US$13.
+But they sail from Sihanoukville Port which is more inconvenient to get to and stop only at Koh Tui.
 They do offer a hotel pick-up service for guests staying in Sihanoukville, which helps.
-They sail four times per day.
+They set sail 4 times per day.

-Island Speed Ferry Cambodia is sometimes called Cambodia Island Speed Ferry, Island Speed Boat Cambodia or TBC.
+Island Speed Ferry Cambodia is sometimes referred to as Cambodia Island Speed Ferry, Island Speed Boat Cambodia, or TBC.
 They have only two boats – a brand new 150-seater, with air conditioning, and an older one without climate control.
-Both take about 90 minutes to make the journey to Koh Tui because they make two stops on Koh Rong Sanloem, with return tickets costing US$20.
-There are three sailings per day and, like GTVC, they depart from Sihanoukville Port, with hotel pick-ups available.
+Both take about 90 minutes to make the journey to Koh Tui because they make 2 stops on Koh Rong Sanloem, with return tickets costing about US$22.
+There are 3 sailings per day and, like GTVC, they depart from Sihanoukville Port, with hotel pick-ups available.

 The bright yellow supply boats take locals and cargo from the mainland to the Koh Rong islands, but visitors are welcome to use them, too.
-Comfort and even life jackets are far from guaranteed, the boat takes about two hours (three if the weather is bad) and it depart from the New Royal Pier of Sihanoukville Port, with only one sailing per day.
-However, a one-way ticket costs just US$5.
+Comfort and even life jackets are far from guaranteed, the boat takes about 2 hours (3 if the weather is bad) and it departs from the New Royal Pier of Sihanoukville Port, with only 1 sailing per day.
+However, a 1-way ticket costs just US$5.

 Getting Around Koh Rong

-For those wanting to go to more remote parts of Koh Rong, it should be noted that there are no good maps of the available routes and there is no internet available for checking online.
-It is therefore essential to have either a guide or a compass and a good sense of direction.
-Be sure to take plenty of water with you as long jungle hikes get very hot and sweaty.
+If you wish to go to more remote parts of Koh Rong, note that there are no good maps of the available routes and there is no internet available for checking online.
+It's therefore essential to have either a guide or a compass and a good sense of direction.
+Be sure to take plenty of water with you as long jungle hikes can get very hot and sweaty.

 The much easier and safer alternative to long hikes is to hire a long-tail boat to take you from one beach to the next.
-You will have to negotiate the price with the boat owner, with prices varying depending on the distance you want to go.
+You'll have to negotiate the price with the boat owner, with prices varying depending on the distance you want to go.
 Approximate prices include:

 Koh Tui Beach to Sok San Beach: US$5-20 per person

-Koh Tui Beach to Long Set Beach: US$15 per person
+Koh Tui Beach to Long Set Beach: from US$15 per person